Joseba Ituarte

-José Francisco 'Joseba' Ituarte Goenaga (born 26 September 1970) is a Spanish retired footballer who played as a goalkeeper, and is a current goalkeeper coach of CD Leganés.
+José Francisco 'Joseba' Ituarte Goenaga (born 26 September 1970) is a Spanish retired footballer who played as a goalkeeper.

 Football career

 Born in Lasarte-Oria, Gipuzkoa, Ituarte played youth football with Real Sociedad.
 In a 16-year senior career his professional input consisted of ten second division games with Hércules CF and UD Almería combined, and one with Imortal D.C. in the Portuguese second level.

 Ituarte started working as a goalkeeper coach with his last club, CD Roquetas.
 In 2005, he joined Almería in the same capacity and also in Andalusia, going on to spend several seasons with the reserves; in October 2013 he moved abroad, signing for Muangthong United F.C. in the Thai Premier League.